Obama admin briefed on claims Hillary Clinton drummed up Russia controversy to vilify Trump, distract from emails

 "Whether these allegations are accurate is not the question.
 The question is did the FBI investigate the allegations against Clinton like they did Trump?
 If not, why not?
 If so, what was the scope of the investigation?
 If none, why was that?"

-In September of 2016, U.S. intelligence officials also forwarded an investigative referral on Clinton purportedly approving "a plan concerning U.S. Presidential candidate Donald Trump and Russian hackers hampering U.S . elections" in order to distract the public from her email scandal.
+In September of 2016, U.S. intelligence officials also forwarded an investigative referral on Clinton purportedly approving "a plan concerning U.S. Presidential candidate Donald Trump and Russian hackers hampering U.S. elections" in order to distract the public from her email scandal.

 DURHAM UNDER PRESSURE TO WRAP UP INVESTIGATION BEFORE ELECTION